wiggleport/wiggle-docs/model.rst

 .. highlight:: yaml

 On their own, the numbers and strings in a hardware model are just lifeless data.
 Even expression strings don't come to life until, by reference, we find out that they must be interpreted as expressions.
-In :ref:`json-models` we have a convention that data only becomes *live* in ways explained by object members beginning with a `@` symbol, known as *constructors*:
+In :ref:`json-models` we have a convention: data only become *live* in ways explained by object members known as *constructors*.
+You can identify a constructor by it's `@` prefix:

 .. productionlist::
   constructor: "@" `id_continue`+

 As soon as a constructor becomes part of the model, it has an immediate effect, based on the constructor's name and the object's other members.
-If an unrecognized constructor loads, it will immediately cause an error.
+If an unrecognized constructor tries to load, this will immediately cause an error.

 Constructors are used for making :ref:`stream-objects`, and for linking together :ref:`json-packages`.
-These constructed objects are discussed in detail in their own sections.
+These live objects are described in detail by their own sections:

 ============== ================================================== ============================
 Constructor    Description                                        Section
 ============== ================================================== ============================
-`@class`       Attachment point for other JSON objects            :ref:`json-packages` `@driver`      Attachment point for I/O drivers                   :ref:`io-drivers` `@buffer`      Buffered stream object                             :ref:`stream-objects` `@pattern`     Patterned stream object                            :ref:`stream-objects`
+**@class**     Attachment point for other JSON objects            :ref:`json-packages` **@driver**    Attachment point for I/O drivers                   :ref:`io-drivers` **@buffer**    Buffered stream object                             :ref:`stream-objects` **@pattern**   Patterned stream object                            :ref:`stream-objects`
 ============== ================================================== ============================